revolalex/my-authetification-platform/README.md

 ### /sign-up
-This route is use to create an user
+This route is use to create an user.

 - crypt password:
 ```